 Dea has some good tips above.
 Would also add a must do round trip on the Staten Island Ferry for great views/pictures of NY skyline on the return trip.
 I think it's free or only 25 cents round trip and you can stay on the ferry and return immediately.

 Also, a walk on 5th Avenue near Rockfeller Center to see/shop at expensive stores like Sak's, Tiffanys, Bloomingdales, Trump Tower, etc. or see the world's largest store at Macy's at 34th and 8th Avenue and near Empire State Bldg.....lines can be long.
 If you want to take a picture of Empire State Bldg. skyline go to Rockfeller Center

-Also, a tour of Harlem or street festival would be interesting. over 8 years agoAnswered by Gerald Brown via WorldNomads.com
+Also, a tour of Harlem or street festival would be interesting. about 9 years agoAnswered by Gerald Brown via WorldNomads.com